Xophmeister/stupidTrains/README.md

 minor stations, so we must use the published departure times.
 As one generally departs after arriving, this skews the statistics in South West Train's favour.

+My protocol for recording data is as follows:

+* All times are as recorded by the station clocks, which are presumed to be correct and synchronised.
+* Seconds are rounded: >=30s is the next minute.
+If there is any ambiguity (e.g., if I can't immediately see a clock and it's very close), I will round down.
+* If I miss the train that I was intending to take, due to my lateness, my intended train becomes the next one that is appropriate.
+* The scheduled departure time is that of my intended train.
+* If a train is cancelled before departure, the scheduled departure time is that of my intended train (presuming I'm there in time to catch it), rather than its replacement.
+* If a train is cancelled during the journey, the scheduled departure time remains as that from the origin.
+* In the case of cancellations, I am to stick to the standard overground route, rather than attempt a combination of tube and bus routes: Such an alternative will not be recorded.
+An exception to this rule is in the event of a rail replacement bus, which will be recorded as normal.
+* The arrival time is when the train's carriage door is openable.

 [TODO]